-I believe that accountability often gets overlooked as one of the truly important qualities that we should all display.
+I believe that accountability often gets overlooked as one of the truly important qualities that we should all display at home, in family life, and in our places of work.
 Instead, accountability is a word we often associate with leaders.
 This is because a good leader always takes responsibility for their actions and the consequences of their decisions.
-When you consider the full meaning of this, it is easy to see why accountability is important both for leaders and for individuals.
+When you consider the full meaning of this, it is easy to see why accountability is important both for leaders and for all individuals.
 We all have to take accountability and be responsible for ourselves if we want to be able to see our mistakes and improve ourselves.

 Naturally, accountability is an important part of parenting as well.
 As parents, we are accountable for our actions and for those of our children.
 We may not be directly responsible for their actions but we are still accountable.
 This accountability is something we must teach our children to begin to own for themselves slowly as they get older because ultimately, accountability is important for all.